subquery/documentation/docs/quickstart/quickstart_chains/cosmos-cronos.md

 ## Goals

-*The goal of this quick start guide is to adapt the standard starter project in the Juno Network and then begin indexing all votes on the [Terra Developer Fund](https://daodao.zone/multisig/juno1lgnstas4ruflg0eta394y8epq67s4rzhg5anssz3rc5zwvjmmvcql6qps2) (which also contributed to SubQuery) from Cosmos.* TO BE UPDATED
+The goal of this quick start guide is to adapt the standard starter project in the Cronos Network and then begin indexing all transfers of [Cro Crow Token](https://www.crocrow.com/).

 ::: warning Important
 Before we begin, make sure that you have initialised your project using the provided steps in the **[Start Here](../quickstart.md)** section.
 You must complete the suggested [4 steps](https://github.com/subquery/cosmos-subql-starter#readme) for Cosmos users.